deis/workflow/src/managing-workflow/platform-logging.md

 Logger acts like a syslog server and receives all log messages that are occurring on the cluster.
 It then filters this data to only Deis deploy applications and stores those log messages in a ring buffer where they can be fetched via the Deis CLI.

 ## Installation

-With the release of workflow-beta3 chart the logging system is part of the main installation of Workflow.
-You will then need to watch the components come up and verify they are in a running state by executing the following command:
+The logging system is part of the main installation of Workflow.
+You will need to watch the components come up and verify they are in a running state by executing the following command:

 ```
 $ kubectl --namespace=deis get pods